Sing Better and Improve Your Voice Quicker by Having a Learning Mindset

 Conclusion

 Be a lifelong learner.
 There is no end to the things you can learn as a singer.
-In Brazilian Jiujitsu, the beginner rank is white belt and the expert rank is black belt.
-There is a saying that goes like this: “Be a sponge and absorb everything when you are a white belt.
+In Brazilian Jiujitsu (a grappling style martial art), the beginner rank is white belt and the expert rank is black belt.
+There is a saying: “Be a sponge and absorb everything when you're a white belt.
 When you get to black belt, start all over again.”
 It means the art of Brazilian Jiujitsu is a bottomless well.
 The same goes for singing.

 FREE Ebook: How to Go From Shower to Stage